 Barry L. Dunn

 Barry is an Associate in Stoll Keenon Ogden's Louisville office and has been with the firm since 2010.
-He is a member of the Business Litigation, Tort, Trial & Insurance Services, Appellate, Class Action, Criminal Law and Utility & Energy practices.
+He is a member of the Business Litigation, Tort, Trial & Insurance Services, Trust & Estate Litigation, Appellate, Class Action and Utility & Energy practices.

-Barry's litigation practice involves matters at both the trial and appellate levels.
-This experience includes representing a large group self-insurance fund against a Big Four accounting firm from an eight-week trial through the United States Supreme Court and representing a national telecommunications company in a two-week trial involving tortious interference and fiduciary duty claims.
-Barry has also litigated nuisance actions, wrongful death claims, breach of contract cases, collections matters, estate contests, defamation claims, and election recounts and contests.
+Barry's litigation practice involves matters at both the trial and appellate levels for individuals and businesses both large and small.
+Barry represented a large group self-insurance fund against a Big Four accounting firm from an eight-week trial through the United States Supreme Court and represented a national telecommunications company in a two-week trial involving tortious interference, non-competition agreement, and fiduciary duty claims.
+Barry has also litigated breach of contract cases, nuisance actions, wrongful death claims, collections matters, estate contests, First Amendment and defamation claims, and election recounts and contests.

 As a member of the Utility & Energy practice, Barry assists utility companies with a variety of state regulatory matters, including Kentucky Utilities Company's and Louisville Gas and Electric Company's rate cases before the Kentucky Public Service Commission.
 His utility experience also includes matters involving affiliate transactions, certificates of public convenience and necessity, regulatory assets, and environmental compliance and surcharges.

-Barry remains active outside the firm by serving as Chair of the Louisville Bar Association Young Lawyers Section and as a member of the Brandeis School's Alumni Council.
+Barry remains active outside the firm by serving as a member of the Brandeis School's Alumni Council.
 In his free time, Barry enjoys sports, politics, and spending time with his wife and three boys.

 The firm represented several land owners being sued by neighboring property owners both individually and as a class for an alleged nuisance related to odors emanating from hog barns.
 The plaintiffs claimed that the odors unreasonably interfered with their enjoyment of property.
 The case was before the United States District Court for the Western District of Kentucky where it ultimately settled just before trial.